How to Read and Understand Oil Can Labels for Optimal Machine Performance

 A: The API Donut logo indicates that the oil meets specific industry performance standards set by the American Petroleum Institute.

-A: SAE 10W-30 means the oil has a viscosity of 10 in winter conditions and 30 at normal operating temperatures.
+A: SAE 10W-30 means the oil is rated for a 10 viscosity in winter temps and for a 30 viscosity at normal temperatures.

 A: Using the wrong oil can lead to poor engine performance, increased wear, and potential damage to components.